 My interest in men’s wardrobes began young.
 Well, in my early twenties anyway.
 Fresh out of a Welsh village I was a student in my first year.
 I was living in Bristol befriending DnB DJ’s, Indie boys from ‘up North’ and Londoner’s with nice accents.
 I remember visiting my best friend in Exeter Uni and being introduced to someone who’s first sentence was “hi, what does your Dad do?”.
 He was a total berk but this middle class lad sure had a nice oversized cardi that’d look nice with my new blue skinnies and gold glitter boots.
 The people I’d date always had a nice oversized Parker coat, a cool pair of joggers or an NY cap for me to hang out in.

-The boys I took home to meet my parents always had a nice wooly jumper I could pinch to wear on the bus or a logo tee I could tuck in to a pair of shorts for a night out to the underground Garage clubs.
+The boys I dated always had a nice wooly jumper I could pinch or a logo tee I could tuck in to a pair of shorts for a night out to the underground Garage clubs.
 I even remember having peroxide blonde hair, watching a rap battle and a beatboxing championship (well, probably amateur) wearing someone else’s hoodie and watch… Bristol was definitely an influence.

 For me & you…